VIAcode/VIAcode-AzureDevOps-connector-for-ITSM/Azure Dev Ops Connector Configuration Guide.md

 - Choose a subscription to deploy the management application.
 - Create a new Resource Group.
 - Select a region.
 - Provide a name for your application's managed resource group.
-Note: you can specify name of management resource group according your naming convention.
+Note: you can specify name of managed resource group according your naming convention.
 - Press "Next : Settings >" button.

 ### Settings